1. Why does CSUSM need a Student Success Fee?

 11. Does the CSU Board of Trustees control this fee?

 This is a local campus-based fee that would be controlled by CSUSM.
 The entire fee (100 percent) would be used to support academic excellence and student success.

 12. Would the level of the fee be changed after it is phased in?
-Will the fee be in place forever?
+Will the fee be in

 The President has the authority to change, suspend or eliminate this fee at any time.
 The President would do this in consultation with the Student Fee Advisory Committee and the President's Executive Council.